Airport Operations

 In this section we will be highlighting key operational projects.

-Through this project, whose commencement had to be halted until 2023 due to the COVID-19 pandemic, the terminal building will be developed to eventually occupy double its current footprint, namely 31,200 square metres.
+Through this project, the terminal building will be developed to eventually occupy double its current footprint.
 The newly created space, achieved through two lateral extensions followed by a frontal one, will allow for a substantial increase in operational areas, more circulation and seating space, and a much wider variety of eateries and retail outlets.

 The introduction of new technologies that will have the dual purpose of facilitating more seamless airport journeys and allowing the company to operate more sustainably will be another pillar of the Terminal Expansion Project.
-Considering that for around 95% of the tourists who visit Malta, Malta International Airport is the entry point, creating a sense of place using materials and design that evoke the islands’ warmth and their Mediterranean offering will be another important facet of the project.
+The company will also continue to create a sense of place using materials and design that evoke the islands’ warmth and their Mediterranean offering will be another important facet of the project.

 The first phase of the Terminal Expansion Project will entail a 1,550-square-metre westward extension which is set to be completed by the last quarter of 2024.
-The most significant improvement during this phase of works is the introduction of a new Schengen arrivals route leading directly to the Baggage Reclaim Area.
-This route will not only ease passenger flows at arrivals but will also permit the installation of the infrastructure required to manage the arrival of third-country nationals as part of the European Union’s Entry/Exit System.
+The most significant improvement during this phase of works was the introduction of a new Schengen arrivals route leading directly to the Baggage Reclaim Area.
+This route will permit the installation of the infrastructure required to manage the arrival of third-country nationals as part of the European Union’s Entry/Exit System.

 *This mammoth transformation of the terminal building was put into motion in the last quarter of 2023, with high-traffic landside areas bearing the brunt of the first phase of infrastructural works.
 However, even as Malta International Airport handles record passenger numbers, the company remains committed to ensuring seamless operations and minimising the inconvenience caused by the ongoing works to all guests.